 Typically, ADHD is diagnosed during the school years, particularly around age 7.
-But it is possible to diagnose it as early as four years old.
-However, it is a difficult diagnosis to make at this young age.
+However, it is possible to diagnose it as early as four years old, but it is a difficult diagnosis to make at this young age.

 So how can parents tell if their child’s behavior is “typical,” or if there is an underlying neurodevelopmental issue like ADHD?

-The answer is not clear-cut, and it’s much easier to identify hyperactivity in preschoolers than it is inattention.
-It is not developmentally appropriate to expect children this age to perform effort-filled tasks for extended periods of time.
-Asking yourself the below nine questions may help you differentiate between “typical” preschool behavior, ADHD, and some other conditions which can masquerade as ADHD.
+The answer is not clear-cut.
+It’s much easier to identify hyperactivity in preschoolers than it is inattention, since it is not developmentally appropriate to expect children this age to perform effort-filled tasks for extended periods of time.
+Asking yourself the below nine questions may help to differentiate between “typical” preschool behavior, ADHD, and some other conditions which can masquerade as ADHD.

 9 Questions to Ask When You Suspect Your Preschooler May Have ADHD

 1. How often are you getting calls from preschool?

 Are you getting calls about your child’s behavior a couple of times a month?
 Or is it multiple times a week?
 Typical preschoolers push boundaries and may get in trouble occasionally.
 However, preschoolers with ADHD are more disruptive and get into things they shouldn’t much more often than their peers.
 Preschool teachers are concerned because they frequently can’t sit in one place and have problems with impulse control.

 2. How is your child doing with circle time?

 Preschoolers with ADHD often have difficulty with circle time, because the teacher isn’t reading directly to your child.
 Rather, the teacher is interacting with the whole class.
 When they’re not being spoken to directly, kids with ADHD lose interest and their attention wanders.
 They do much better with one-on-one learning situations in which they get immediate feedback.
 Young children with ADHD also often find it very challenging to sit still during circle time.